informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 *Fastsync* gets blocks.
-If the timeout duration from [FS-V2-TIMEOUT] is greater than the time it takes to add a block to the blockchain (LTIME in [**[TMBC-SEQ-APPEND-E]**][TMBC-SEQ-APPEND-E-link]), the protocol may never terminate and thus violate [FS-VC-TERM].
+If the timeout duration from [FS-V2-TIMEOUT] is greater than the time it takes to add a block to the blockchain (LTIME in [**[TMBC-SEQ-APPEND-E]**][TMBC-SEQ-APPEND-E-link]), the protocol may never terminate and thus violate [FS-DIST-LIVE].
 This scenario is even possible if a correct peer is always in *peerIDs*, but faulty peers are regularly asked for blocks.

 ### Consequence

-The issues [FS-ISSUE-KILL] and [FS-ISSUE-NON-TERM] explain why the temporal properties that are relevant for termination, namely, [FS-VC-ALL-CORR-LIVE] and [FS-VC-ALL-CORR-NONABORT], need to be restricted to the case where all peers are correct [FS-ALL-CORR-PEER].
-In a fault tolerance context this is problematic, as it means that faulty peers can prevent *FastSync* from termination.
+The issues [FS-ISSUE-KILL] and [FS-ISSUE-NON-TERM] explain why does not satisfy the property [FS-DIST-LIVE] relevant for termination.

-Similarly, [FS-VC-CORR-INV-SYNC] and [FS-VC-CORR-SAFE-START] needed to be restricted to [FS-ALL-CORR-PEER].
-Again, if faults would be considered, this would imply that if *Fastsync* terminates, it cannot be guaranteed that a "reasonable" target height will be reached.

-### Safety
+As a result, V2 only solves the specifications in a restricted form, namely, when all peers are correct:

 #### **[FS-ALL-CORR-PEER]**:
 At all times, the set *peerIDs* contains only correct full nodes.

+With this restriction we can give the achieved properties:

 #### **[FS-VC-ALL-CORR-NONABORT]**:
 Under [FS-ALL-CORR-PEER], *Fastsync* never terminates with failure.

-### Liveness

 #### **[FS-VC-ALL-CORR-LIVE]**:
 Under [FS-ALL-CORR-PEER], *Fastsync* eventually terminates successfully.

+> In a fault tolerance context this is problematic,
+> as it means that faulty peers can prevent *FastSync* from termination.
-> We observe that all specifications that impose successful
+> We observe that this also touches other properties, namely,
+> [FS-DIST-SAFE-START] and [FS-DIST-SAFE-SYNC]:
-> termination at an acceptable height are all conditional under
+> Termination at an acceptable height are all conditional under
+> "successful termination".
+The properties above severely restrict
+> under which circumstances FastSync (V2) terminates successfully.
-> [FS-ALL-CORR-PEER], that is, large parts of the current
+> As a result, large parts of the current
-> implementations of FastSync (V2) are not fault-tolerant.
+> implementation of  are not fault-tolerant.
 We will
 > discuss this, and suggestions how to solve this after the
 > description of the current protocol.

-TODO: This part need to be rewritten.

 ## Suggestions for an Improved Fastsync Implementation